onflow/cadence/docs/language.md

 The index operator `[]` is used for both reading and writing stored values.

-Only the account owner is allowed to read and write to and from the `storage` object.

 ```cadence,file=account-storage.cdc
 // Declare a resource named `Counter`.
 //